reyes-dev/dreampack/README.md

 2. The text will now be highlighted pink.
 Any future text that matches the phrase will also be highlighted for you. <br />
 ![Dream Sign Highlight](https://raw.githubusercontent.com/reyes-dev/dreampack-pictures/main/dream_sign_2.png)

+## OpenAI Features
+*Note: You will have to save your OpenAI API key to your account via [Dreampack's Settings page](https://dreampack.app/settings) in order to use Dream Interpretation, Audio Transcription and Image Generation features.
+Read this link to OpenAI's help pages to find out [Where do I find my Secret API Key?](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key)*

 ### Interpret your dream with AI
 1. Navigate to your desired entry and click the "Go to Interpretation" link in order to navigate to the Interpretation page <br />
 ![Go to Interpretation Button](https://raw.githubusercontent.com/reyes-dev/dreampack-pictures/main/ai_interpretation_1.png)